-And this is Elena.
-Those of you who read our book already know her 🙂 Elena is a Product Marketing Manager.
+And this is Helen.
+Those of you who read our book already know her 🙂 Helen is a Product Marketing Manager.
 And we’re like “wait, who?”.
 Of

 To get to know more about PMMs in other companies we visited the Product marketing meetup “How to Influence the Product Roadmap?”.